Assignment 22 - MIDI out to STM32 Device

 - The STM has a

-status register for host port control, that - ... (really a lot of the behaviors are "as you need them" so follow the
+OTG_HPRTstatus register for host port control, that - ... (really a lot of the behaviors are "as you need them" so follow the

-programming model for whatever you need, and look up stuff as you go).
+OTG_FSprogramming model for whatever you need, and look up stuff as you go).

 Initialization